 No specific laws identified for this ruling.

-Appellate court affirmed summary judgment dismissal of plaintiff's claims under the Minnesota Human Rights Act, Minnesota whistleblower act, and negligent hiring/supervision/retention, finding no genuine issues of material fact and that discovery denial errors were harmless.
+The court affirmed summary judgment dismissal of plaintiff nurse's claims for sex discrimination, retaliation, and negligent hiring under Minnesota Human Rights Act and whistleblower statute, finding no genuine issues of material fact and that the one-year statute of limitations had expired.

 Appellant challenges the summary-judgment dismissal of her claims under the Minnesota Human Rights Act (MHRA), her claims under the Minnesota whistleblower act (MWA), and her claims for negligent hiring, supervision, and retention.
 She also challenges the district court's denial of her motions to compel discovery.
 Because no genuine issues of material fact exist precluding the grant of summary judgment for respondents and any error related to the motions to compel is harmless, we affirm.